Żubrówka: United States variant

 Before 2010 Żubrówka was illegal in the United States because the grass it is made from contains coumarin which the FDA classifies as a "substances generally prohibited from direct addition or use as human food".
-Since 2011 the manufacturers have made a version of Żubrówka from rye grain which aims to have a flavor similar to the original.
+Since 2011, the manufacturers have made a version of Żubrówka from rye grain which aims to have a flavor similar to the original.

 Methods of consumption

-Żubrówka Bison Grass Vodka is usually served chilled on its own.
-An alternative is mixing it with apple juice, a drink known in Polish as tatanka or szarlotka (Polish for "apple cake"); known in the UK as a Frisky Bison, and in the US as a Polish Kiss.
-It is sometimes served over vanilla ice cream, and another common mixer is ginger ale.
-A Black Bison is żubrówka mixed with blackcurrant juice.
-A Żubrate is mixed with a mate based lemonade, such as Club Mate.

-In popular culture

-Żubrówka is mentioned in Moscow-Petushki, a pseudo-autobiographical postmodernist prose poem by Russian writer and satirist Venedikt Yerofeyev.